 U.S. 40 is the historic route of Interstate 80.
 It is signed in some areas with brown shields, but it is generally difficult to follow without a good old map.
 In West Sacramento and in Roseville, Historic U.S. 40 is signed with a black and white historic rectangular shield along West Capitol Avenue.

 U.S. 50 is the primary freeway leading from Lake Tahoe, Carson City, and central Nevada.
 It rapidly changes from a two-lane mountain highway into a ten-lane freeway as it enters Sacramento.
-Ending at the Interstate 80 interchange in West Sacramento, no signs herald the end of this important transcontinental route.
-However, there is a mileage sign along eastbound that shows the distance to Ocean City, Maryland, the eastern terminus of U.S. 50.
+The cross country route concludes at an interchange with Interstate 80 in West Sacramento.
+A mileage sign posted at the eastbound beginning shows the distance to Ocean City, Maryland.

 California 99 is Historic U.S. 99 as it approaches the capital city from the south.
 Joining with Business Loop I-80 and silently merging onto Interstate 5 northbound, California 99 is hard to locate without a map from downtown Sacramento.
 The freeway frees itself from Interstate 5 just east of the Sacramento International Airport, and it continues north into the Sacramento Valley, serving Yuba City and Chico en route to Redding.
 North of Sacramento, U.S. 99 used to divide into eastern and western segments.
 U.S. 99E followed U.S. 40 northeast to Roseville, then followed California 65 and California 99 to Red Bluff.
 U.S. 99W followed U.S. 40 west to Davis, then followed California 113 north and Interstate 5 north to Red Bluff, where the two routes merged back together to reform U.S. 99.
 While certain sections of U.S. 99, U.S. 99E, and U.S. 99W are posted with brown historic route markers, they are inconsistently applied and not reliable (generally) for navigation.